-Depending on the severity of their dependency, alcohol addiction may require several steps in treatment.
-Individual circumstances can determine what is the best path to follow.
-Someone recovering from alcohol addiction might need any of the following:
+Depending on the severity of a young adult’s dependency, alcohol addiction may require several steps in treatment, including any of the following:

 - Highly recommended as alcohol withdrawal can be painful, and in some cases deadly

 - May use medication-assistance to make the process more comfortable

 - Can range from a few days to several weeks